Los Angeles Almanac Logo

 Lights flicker and doors slam on "G" deck - thought to be the location of the ship’s morgue.
 A ghost of a middle-aged woman in an old-style swimsuit dives into the empty ship’s swimming pool.
 A young woman in a mini-skirt paces around the pool area and disappears behind a pillar.
 Unknown sounds of shouting and splashing have been heard from the deserted poolside deck.
 A mysterious elegantly dressed woman in white has been seen around the salon’s piano.
 A ghostly ship’s officer has been seen walking near the ship’s bridge.
 Lights mysteriously turn on and off, dishes move and utensils vanish from a ship’s gallery where a cook was killed in a brawl when the ship ferried troops during World War II.
 A mysterious black-bearded man in coveralls has been seen riding the engine room escalator.
 The engine room seems to be the most haunted location on the ship.
 Ship’s staff and tour guides have reported strange sounds, chains dangling in mid-air and balls of light moving slowly across the walls.
 No "ghost" on the Queen Mary has yet been identified.

-Calabasas - The Leonis Adobe
+The Leonis Adobe in Calabasas

 Hollywood Roosevelt Hotel

-The historic Hollywood Roosevelt Hotel, built in 1927, has been the scene of many ghostly experiences, especially around the time the hotel was refurbished and reopened in 1985 (some suggest the spirits were disturbed).
+The historic Hollywood Roosevelt Hotel, built in 1927, has been reported to be the scene of many ghostly experiences, especially around the time the hotel was refurbished and reopened in 1985 (some suggest the spirits were disturbed).
 Among the haunted locations in the hotel is room 928 where Montgomery Clift lived for three months while filming From Here to Eternity.
 There is also a mirror located in the lower level elevator landing where Marilyn Monroe’s sad-faced reflection has allegedly been seen.
 There were also reports of a cold spot in the Blossom Room that could not be traced to a draft or air conditioner.
 The reports of unusual events in 1985 became so numerous (such as phone calls from an unfinished room that had not yet had a phone installed), that the Security Manager began to keep a log.

 Source: Hollywood Roosevelt Hotel